Biologics: Projects and Folders

 Options for Sharing Biologics Data

-Biologics runs in the context of a LabKey project or folder, collectively known as containers.
+Biologics runs in the context of a LabKey project or folder container.
 Each container can have unique permissions assignments and data, supporting a secure and isolated workspace.
 If desired, many resources, including assay designs and sample type definitions, can also be shared across multiple containers.
-Further, within a LabKey project of type "Biologics", an administrator can add LabKey subfolders which selectively share data across other subfolders, known in the Biologics application as Projects
+Further, within a LabKey project of type "Biologics", an administrator can add folders which allow data partitioning.

 The Biologics administrator should determine the configuration that best represents the organization.